Warning

 Nov 1859

-Sarah Rosa Westwood is brought before the magistrates at Hastings, charged with stealing a letter containing half a £10 note and half a £5 note from a fellow lodger, and a pocket handkerchief and a pair of scissors from Ann Edgar, upon whom she had called under pretence of having a child to put out to nurse (the continuation of the confinement story at Aberystwith?)
+Sarah Rosa Westwood is brought before the magistrates at Hastings, charged with stealing a letter containing halves of a Ā£10 note and a Ā£5 note from a fellow lodger, along with a pocket handkerchief and a pair of scissors from Ann Edgar.
 She had been showing the half-notes to people in order to convince them to give her credit.
 She was sentenced to three calendar months hard labour for stealing the pocket handkerchief and pair of scissors.
 Sentence is served at Lewes Gaol.

 An estimate of 35 years gives us a birth year of c.
 1824 - our earliest yet (and still not quite young enough!).